Back in the day, VW's were everywhere and finding a decent used one for sale was no

 down because it's a "salvaged" vehicle.

-17. Stolen Volkswagen?
+17. Is This a Stolen Volkswagen?

-What is it stolen?
 For a lot of reasons, old Volkswagens seem to be especially prone

 to being stolen and resold with a false title.
 When looking at a used VW, you need to be